Zaina-coder/Zaina-coder/README.md

 - 👋 Hi, I’m @Zaina-coder
-- 👀 I’m interested in ...Javascript /Html/css and more
+- 👀 I’m interested in ...Javascript /Html/css C# C++and more
 - 🌱 I’m currently learning .JS ..
-- 💞️ I’m looking to collaborate on ..my weather project .
+- 💞️ I’m looking to collaborate on ..my projects .
 - 📫 How to reach me ...Zeinab.spears22@gmail.com

 <!---